agtMaurice/education-verification-system-contract/README.md

     }
 ```

 The `revokeCredential` function is used by educational institutions to revoke previously issued educational credentials.
-The function takes in a `tokenId` as an argument, checks if the credential exists, and sets the `isRevoked` attribute of the corresponding `Credential` struct to true.
+The function takes in a `tokenId` as an argument, checks if the credential exists, and sets the `isRevoked` attribute of the corresponding `Credential` struct to **true**.
 Finally, the function emits the `CredentialRevoked` event.

 ```solidity
 function isCredentialValid(uint256 tokenId) public view returns (bool) {